-The Corporation will provide new Directors with a Director orientation program to familiarize such Directors with, among other things, the Corporation's business, strategic plans, principal officers, financial reporting, auditing processes, and Code of Ethics and Standards of Conduct.
+The Corporation will provide new Directors with a Director orientation program to familiarize such Directors with, among other things, the Corporation's business, strategic plans, principal officers, financial reporting, auditing processes, and Code of Ethical Business Conduct.
 All Directors will be given the opportunity to attend educational programs to maintain the necessary level of expertise to perform his or her responsibilities as a Director.